witheve/docs/tutorials/quickstart.eve.md

   [#ui/button #increment text: "+1"]
 ```

-Every time you click this button, a record is created representing the click.
-You can react to this event by searching for the `#event/click` record:
+When you click anywhere on the screen, Eve creates an `#event/click` record representing the click.
+You can react to clicks on the `#increment` button by searching for the `#event/click` record, where the element attribute is the button:

 ```eve
 search